h2oai/h2o-3/h2o-docs/src/product/flow/SiteIntro.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/B1ax_k_sSoY?list=PLNtMya54qvOHbBdA1x8FNRSpMBEHmhxr0" frameborder="0" allowfullscreen></iframe>

-- <a href="https://github.com/h2oai/h2o-dev/blob/master/h2o-docs/src/product/howto/H2O-DevS3Creds.md" target="_blank">How to Pass S3 Credentials to H2O</a>: This document describes the necessary step of passing your S3 credentials to H2O so that H2O can be used with AWS.

-- <a href="https://github.com/h2oai/h2o-dev/blob/master/h2o-docs/src/product/howto/H2O-DevEC2.md" target="_blank">H2O on EC2</a>: This document describes how to launch H2O on an EC2 cluster.
+- <a href="https://github.com/h2oai/h2o-dev/blob/master/h2o-docs/src/product/howto/H2O-DevS3Creds.md" target="_blank">How to Pass S3 Credentials to H2O</a>: This document describes the necessary step of passing your S3 credentials to H2O so that H2O can be used with AWS, as well as how to run H2O on an EC2 cluster.

 - <a href="https://github.com/h2oai/h2o-dev/blob/master/h2o-docs/src/product/howto/H2O-DevHadoop.md" target="_blank">Running H2O on Hadoop</a>: This document describes how to run H2O on Hadoop.